PavlidisLab/rdp/docs/installation.md

 # Installation

-This section describe the essential steps to install and run an RDP instance.
+This section describes the essential steps to deploy an RDP registry.

 ## Requirements

-* Java 8+
+- Java 8+
-* MySQL 5.5+ or equivalent
+- MySQL 5.5+ or equivalent
 - SMTP mail server

 ## Obtain a distribution of RDP